volosoft/abp-commercial-docs/en/modules/cms-kit/faq.md

 `FaqOptions` properties:

-- `GroupName`: List of defined groups in the Faq system.
+- `GroupName`: List of defined groups in the FAQ system.
 The `options.AddGroups` method is a shortcut to add a new group to this list.

 ## Internals